 |A Sherman arrives to support the engineers|

-The engineers continue to find progress slow with the minefield, but after several phases they finally managed to clear it.
+The engineers continued to make slow progress with the minefield but after several phases they finally managed to clear it.
 With that done the Sherman rolled forward slowly and crushed a path through the wire.
 The way to the bridge was now open.

-With the smoke providing ample cover the other section made its way to the hedge by the river bank.
+With the smoke providing ample cover the British section on their right flank made its way to the hedge by the river bank.

 The British continued to move the engineers and infantry section forward to the river line.
 The bridge is a real choke point and I can see this is quite a challenge for the British.
 Patience is the name of the game for the Germans.

 The Sherman is a little exposed in the road and so I take the decision to end the turn using a CoC dice and hope the command phase gives me plenty of options to take advantage of the clear line of sight.
-I'm not expecting any more double phases, but perhaps the chance to deploy the Panzerschreck and take out the Sherman.
+I'm not expecting any more double phases but perhaps there will be a chance to deploy the Panzerschreck and take on the Sherman.

-Before I can do that Dave uses a CoC die for an interrupt and the Sherman fires its MG at the panzerschreck team.
-It kills one of them and inflicts one shock, but it's not enough to stop the remaining team member return fire.
+Before I can do that Dave uses a CoC die to interrupt and the Sherman fires its MG at the panzerschreck team.
+It kills one of them and inflicts a point of shock, but it's not enough to stop the remaining team member returning fire.
 The rocket has no problem hitting the Sherman, but with an AP strike of 13 it can only manage 3 hits, which is disappointing.
 Yet while my luck in this instance isn't great, Dave's is even worse, he fails to roll a single armour save and with 3 net hits his tank explodes in a ball of flame.
-His engineers are very close, but just beyond 4", so they escape any harm, but the loss of the Sherman brings the British FM down even further.
+His engineers are very close, but just beyond 4", so they escape harm, but the loss of the Sherman brings the British morale down even further.

 |One surviving panzershreck man, one burning Sherman|